 - Pastoral Committee - considers all aspects of student conduct and welfare including safeguarding, SEND and Pupil Premium.
 Also forms appeal committees

-- Chairs' Steering Group - consists of the Chair and Vice-Chairs of Governors, the Committee Chairs and the Headteacher.
+- Chairs' Steering Group - consists of the Chair and Vice-Chairs of Trustees, the Committee Chairs and the Headteacher.
 The aim of this group is to consider longer-term strategic issues and direction of the School.
 It also tries to ensure that there is "joined-up thinking" across the committees

-All Governors sit on one or more committees.
-The Full Governing Board meets six times per year.
+All Trustees sit on one or more committees.
+The full Board of Trustees meets six times per year.
 The Headteacher presents a report at each meeting, minutes from each Committee are received and monthly management accounts are presented.

-In addition, each Governor is linked to a faculty, department or specific area of school such as Child Protection, Pupil Premium, Children Looked After (CLA), Special Educational Needs and Disabilities (SEND) and the Sixth Form.
-In this role Governors regularly come into school to meet with staff and students.
-Governors may also attend events such as concerts or plays, new students’ barbeque, the Service of Nine Lessons and Carols at Christmas, and Founders Day celebrations.
+In addition, each Trustee is linked to a faculty, department or specific area of school such as Child Protection, Pupil Premium, Children Looked After (CLA), Special Educational Needs and Disabilities (SEND) and the Sixth Form.
+In this role, Trustees come into school regularly to meet with staff and students.
+Trustees may also attend events such as concerts or plays, new students’ barbeque, the Service of Nine Lessons and Carols at Christmas, and Founders Day celebrations.